oskariorg/oskari-server/MigrationGuide.md

 ## 1.41.0

+### Code refactoring

+fi.nls.oskari.control.view.modifier.param.ParamHandler has been moved from control-base to fi.nls.oskari.view.modifier.ParamHandler in service-control Maven module.
+Please update any references to point to the new package.

+### Database migration

 In preparation for Oskari 2.0 some of the code has been moved to more appropriate places.
 As a result some of the previously mandatory imports on mapfull bundle have been removed.
 Update any custom minifierAppSetup.json files by removing references to these packages: https://github.com/nls-oskari/oskari/commit/2861ebf4b51849aff7d8619a270ad7fe934fe8d3